Back to Blue Lagoon stories

 1. The truly unique water of wonder

 Our water is alive with nature.
-Rich in silica, algae, and minerals, our geothermal seawater is found nowhere else on Earth.
-Naturally renewing, soothing to the skin, and glowing with that milky-blue hue you’ve seen all over your Instagram feed, it’s the heart of everything we do.
+Rich in silica, algae, and minerals, our all-natural geothermal seawater is found nowhere else on Earth.
+As the original lagoon experience in Iceland, our water is self-cleansing, constantly renewing every 40 hours with nothing added and nothing removed.
+Naturally soothing, with documented healing properties and glowing with that milky-blue hue you’ve seen all over your Instagram feed, it’s the heart of everything we do.
 From our skincare to our sustainability, it all starts with the lagoon.
 But more than that, the water changes with nature.
 The light.
 The seasons.
 It can be completely different between visits, but always alluring, warm, and full of wonder.

 2. The convenient location

-Blue Lagoon is minutes from the airport, but miles from the ordinary.
+We’re minutes from the airport, but miles from the ordinary.
+When driving, Blue Lagoon is only 20 minutes from Keflavík International Airport and 45 minutes from the vibrant capital Reykjavík.
+It’s easy to book transport or self-drive, with plenty of parking for buses, taxis, and EVs.
 Some guests always start their Iceland trip unwinding in the lagoon after a long flight, while others can’t imagine leaving without feeling the warmth one last time.

 3. In a UNESCO Global Geopark